Polytunity names a moment of global disruption in which crisis and possibility coexist.

 That postwar order delivered real achievements.
 But it also carried the seeds of its own demise.
 Authority was concentrated within Western-led institutions that claimed to speak for the world, and US hegemony slid into overreach and hubris.
 Globalization entrenched a lopsided bargain: low-cost manufacturing in poor countries encouraged consumption among consumers in rich ones, but at a global environmental cost.
 As production moved overseas, local communities in the West lost jobs.
 And financialization made it easier to accumulate wealth through speculation and asset inflation, enriching the richest without delivering social value.

-The buzzword “polycrisis” describes the breakdown of this old order.
+The viral meme “polycrisis” describes the breakdown of this old order.
 But it fails to diagnose their root causes, validating fear but obscuring responsibility.
 It also frames Western shocks as global threats, while overlooking the agency of the rest of the world.

 Rather than simply naming the death of the old, we must ask what might replace it.
-After all, while disruption carries acute risks, it also provides a rare opening for deep transformation.
 When everything seems to break down at once, we’re forced to go beyond patchwork solutions and redesign systems from the ground up.
-That is why Yuen Yuen Ang argues we should view this moment not as a polycrisis, but as a polytunity – a generational opening for global transformation from the margins.
+That is why we should view this moment not as a polycrisis, but as a polytunity – a generational opening for global transformation from the margins.

-Polytunity is a portal into Ang’s work because her central question is precisely this: When the old operating system fails—geopolitically, economically, and intellectually—what new system should replace it?
+Polytunity is the portal—the opening—into Yuen Yuen Ang’s intellectual forest because her central question is precisely this: When the old operating system fails—geopolitically, economically, and intellectually—what new system should replace it?
 What assumptions and principles should we begin with?
 What new voices should be heard?

 Polytunity